Chart Color Schemes

 Population growth drivers in Bundamba are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, Bundamba's population is estimated at around 7,419, reflecting an increase of 877 people since the 2021 Census which reported a population of 6,542.
-This growth of 13.4% exceeds the national average of 9.9%.
-The change was inferred from AreaSearch's resident population estimate of 7,136 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 220 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, the estimated population of Bundamba as of February 2026 is around 7,419.
+This reflects an increase of 877 people since the 2021 Census, which reported a population of 6,542 people.
+The change is inferred from AreaSearch's estimation of the resident population at 7,136 following examination of the latest ERP data release by the ABS in June 2024 and an additional 220 validated new addresses since the Census date.
 This level of population equates to a density ratio of 676 persons per square kilometer.
-Bundamba's population growth was primarily driven by natural growth contributing approximately 41.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+Bundamba's growth rate of 13.4% since the 2021 census exceeded both the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Natural growth contributed approximately 41.0% of overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.

+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort released in 2023 based on 2022 data.
-Moving forward, an above median population growth is projected for Bundamba, with the area expected to increase by 1,498 persons to 2041 reflecting a total increase of 16.3% over the 17 years.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Moving forward, an above median population growth is projected for the suburb of Bundamba, with an expected increase of 1,545 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 17.0% over the 17 years.

 Frequently Asked Questions - Population